ahm4dmajid/book2anki/README.md

 | `--min-length` |	Minimum word length to include |	3 |
 | `--exclude-up-to` |	Exclude words up to CEFR level (A1 - C1)	| None |
 | `--max-concurrent` | | 20 |

+## Error Reporting and Suggestions 🐛
+If you encounter any issues or have suggestions for improvement, please:

+1. Open an issue on GitHub Issues.
+2. Email me at a.maged@proton.me

+Your feedback is highly appreciated!